royalmo/itic-copilot/README.md

 ### 3. Load the extension folder

 A **Load unpacked** button will appear at the top left of the page after enabling *Developer mode*.
-Click there, and select the *ocw-anti-download* folder you just cloned.
+Click there, and select the *itic-copilot* folder you just cloned.

 ![Load unpacked](https://user-images.githubusercontent.com/49844173/158700864-62b51048-0768-4926-b1d7-272f7f4bbf97.png)